IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 ```

 Now run the sample .cql file to create and update employee table on cassandra keyspace using the following commands:
+> You only need to run the .cql file **once** in **ONE** Cassandra node.
+The other pods should also have access to the sample table created by the .cql file.

 ```bash
 root@cassandra-xxxxx:/# cqlsh -f initial-seed.cql
 root@cassandra-xxxxx:/# cqlsh